 They are LYING.

-Deep down it feels real good to know your 13 year old thinks you are hip.
+Deep down it feels really good to know your 13-year-old thinks you are hip.

 I also painted her once highlighter marker yellow chair.